201 Elizabeth Street

-In NSW, a court can impose any of the following penalties for a possession of precursors for manufacture charge.
+In NSW, a court can impose any of the following penalties for a possession of precursors charge.

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.